kitajs/docs/what-is-kita.md

 ---

-Normally you define an interface for the body of your endpoint, then define a schema to validate it, then write documentation about the route, and then register the body parse in the route.
-Repeat the above for `Query`, `Body`, `Params`, `Headers`, `Response`, and `Plugins` and **before you know it you have 10 different files for just a single HTTP endpoint.**
+Normally, you define an interface for the body of your endpoint, then define a schema to validate it, then write documentation about the route, and then register the body parser in the route.
+Repeat the above for `Query`, `Body`, `Params`, `Headers`, `Response`, and `Plugins`, and **before you know it, you have 10 different files for just a single HTTP endpoint.**

 With Kita, you do all this with **just** one exported function for each endpoint.